khawla-banydomi/CC-exercises-repo/README.md

-# exercises-khawla
+# Description
++ This repository contains visual description of how we setup and configure github
-This repository contains the exercises we intend to solve related to cloud computing course
++ Additionally, it includes the solved exercises related to cloud computing course